-While flipping through the pages, scrolling through the blogs, and sitting back to watch the videos, I noticed something was missing.
+While flipping through the pages, scrolling through the blogs, and sitting back to watch the videos.

 Where am I?
 Where are the Black mamas?
 Why is she not in this book, in this blog, on this video?
 In 2012 sadly, she was tough to find.
-She was not represented in the motherhood community.
-You didn’t see her on the cover of Parent magazine.
-You didn’t see her breastfeeding her baby on Instagram.
-You also didn’t see any other BIPOC mamas either.
+There were very few Black and Brown mamas represented in the motherhood community.
+You didn’t see them on the cover of Parent magazine.
+You didn’t them breastfeeding her baby on Instagram.

 I wanted that change and I wanted to take up some space and share my motherhood Journey.

 I wanted to change that, so I started my blog Bymonicajones.
 I wanted to create a space that showed that Black mamas exist.
 I wanted to show the mundane journey of motherhood.
 I wanted to talk about my three-year-old birthday party, what was in my diaper bag, and the importance of instilling confidence in my daughters because I know this world will try to take that away from them.
 I wanted to share the good, the joy, but also keep it real.
 That was a great outlet and continues to be along with my podcast She is You, but something was missing.

 The summer of 2020 was the Kaboom from a ticking time bomb that has been counting down for years.
 The whole world felt angry, frustrated, and enraged....